Chapter 15: The Voice

 telling me that I was too young to vote.
 Now, however, what could I do

 against such a powerful enemy?
-Besides, I loved my country, but I very
+Besides, I loved my country, but I hated

 Despite this "high noon" mentality developing within me, I was